May service adjustments

 Approximately every six weeks, the TTC adjusts service on buses, streetcars and subways.
-Some of the changes can be small, like operating a different type of bus along a route and some can be larger if they are related to planned construction or routing changes.
+Some of the changes can be small, like a change to the departure time of a bus trip and some can be larger if they are related to planned construction or routing changes.

 -